pomponchik/locklib/README.md

 ### How it works?

-Detecting of deadlocks is making by [Wait-for Graph](https://en.wikipedia.org/wiki/Wait-for_graph).
+Detecting of deadlocks based on [Wait-for Graph](https://en.wikipedia.org/wiki/Wait-for_graph).